-Enso Retreat is a simple break reminder program which periodically blocks your computer to force you rest.
+Enso Retreat is a simple break reminder program which periodically blocks your computer to force you to rest.
 If you used similar ones before, you know about their cruel nature.
 Enso Retreat is an attempt to create humane software of such kind where the most significant aspects could be customized.
 Enso Retreat is already embedded into Enso open-source as an optional module, but you may use it as a separate application, if necessary.

 - Transparent interface.

 - Gentle break notification.

 - Ability to skip the first break (once per day).

 - Ability to automatically skip breaks when a certain program is running or when user does not show any activity (this may be useful when you are watching a movie or playing a game).